forgottenswitch/cygpathint/README.md

-cygwin\_path.rs
+cygwin\_fs.rs
 ===================

-Provides ability for Rust on Windows applications to interpret Cygwin paths, when they are run from Cygwin console or script.
+Provides means for Rust on Windows applications to interpret Cygwin absolute paths and symlinks, given that they are run from Cygwin console or script.

 Testing
 -------